 The combination of these platforms supports sales professionals to efficiently manage their customer, distributor, reseller, and partner interactions and transactions.
 Moreover, sales professionals become self-sufficient in business processes like subscription billing, pricing, quick quote generation, and bundling of complex services with products in orders.

 With small and large businesses competing against each other in the global market, investing in your sales team is critical.
 Businesses all over the world are adopting automation tools to increase the deal size, shorten sales cycles, reduce quoting errors and delays, and improve customer loyalty.

 In my opinion, three things will happen in the near future.
-First, it's no surprise but expect more acquisitions.
-Second, existing CPQ vendors will broaden their integration offering into more CRM and ERP platforms.
-Finally, watch for a shift in product configurator offerings.
-Manufacturers are beginning to move away from still images and adopting 2D / 3D visuals.
+First, expect more acquisitions.
+Second, as a result of these acquisitions, CPQ products will become specialized and connect to specific CRM and ERP platforms.
+Finally, watch for a shift in product configurator offerings to move away from still images and adopt fully interactive experiences.

 Manufacturers interested in adding a visual configurator to their sales and marketing processes should fill out the request information form.
 An Axonom representative will follow up to listen to your vision, provide recommendations, present a demonstration, and share pricing.
 We will show how manufacturers are finding success using a visual configurator to configure products, build rooms, quote, and order.